 Tumby Bay Council has a Dog By-Law which provides further legal provisions in relation to the management and control of dogs within the area.
-The Dog By-Law is available on Council's website under 'The Council' - 'Council Documents' - 'By-Laws'.

 COUNCIL'S MANAGEMENT OF CATS

 Detention arrangements for cats seized

 All cats caught by Council in accordance with the Dog and Cat Management Act 1995 are delivered to Council's local service provider and all un-identified cats are euthanised or rehomed at their discretion.
 The owners of any cats identified by a microchip or other identification on the cat will be notified by the Council's local service provider or Authorised Officer of collection arrangements.